-- Download and mail the transcription us and any fee to your school(s). - Each transcript must be returned directly to NCARB by the school.
-CARB will only accept official transcripts suppritted by the school. - In addition to require ting an official transcript, you are require to report your advanced degree through the online reporting system in your NCAPP Record. - You will be required to upload a copy of your transmiptor diploma.

-RB will not be able to approve your advanced evee until after the official transcript from your nool has been received.

-• Experience must be submitted in compliance with the reporting requirement.
+- Download and mail the transcr and any fee to your school(s) - Each transcript must be v accept of-NCARB by the school. ficial transcrip - sting an official transcript. to report your advanced degree you are require through the only reporting system in your - will secrequired to upload a copy of your - RB will not be able to approve your advanced ee until after the official transcript from your ool has been received. - Experience must be submitted in compliance with the reporting requirement.